Marshall Road: Route description

 Marshall Road starts off at a roundabout with Isoodon Street and Dayton Boulevard in a suburban development in Dayton.
 From there, it heads west as a four lane dual carriageway with a speed limit of 60 km/h.
 220 m later, Marshall Road intersects with Drumpellier Drive.
-Approximately 200 m after that, Marshall Road turns into a two lane single carriageway with a speed limit of 80 km/h.
+Approximately 200 m after that, Marshall Road turns into a two lane single carriageway with a speed limit of 70 km/h.
 The road becomes somewhat rural in character, as it passes between paddocks in Bennett Springs.
 The road passes over Bennett Brook before intersecting with Altone Road.
 On the north side of the road is Whiteman Park, and on the south side of the road is the residential area of Bennett Springs.
 2 km after that intersection is the intersection with Beechboro Road North.
-Just before that intersection, the speed limit of Marshall Road changes to 70 km/h, and just after that intersection, Marshall Road changes back into a four lane dual carriageway.
+After that intersection, Marshall Road changes back into a four lane dual carriageway.

 700 m after Beechboro Road North, Marshall Road passes over Tonkin Highway as a flyover.
 There is a slight kink in the road as the bridge was constructed slightly north of the former alignment of Marshall Road.
 Just past there, the road bends to the south, and enters the Malaga industrial area.
 The road then bends to the west before arriving at an roundabout with Guadalupe Drive.
 Heading north from the roundabout leads to the residential area of Ballajura, and heading south enters the carparks of businesses along Marshall Road.
 From there, a frontage road runs alongside Marshall Road on both sides, giving access to businesses along the road.
 Marshall Road continues west, arriving at a traffic light controlled intersection with Bellefin Drive 650 m later.
 Heading north on Bellefin Drive also leads to Ballajura.
 Marshall Road then bends north and then west, coming to a roundabout with Business Way and Trade Road, two local roads.
 Marshall Road terminates 160 m after there, at a traffic light controlled intersection with Malaga Drive and Beach Road.
 Beach Road continues west for another 12.8 km through the northern suburbs of Perth.